 Science & History Day

-Each summer, the CCRLC helps to coordinate Science & History Day, a special all-day program highlighting the parks' science and history.
+Each summer, the CCRLC helps to coordinate Science & History Day, a special all-day program highlighting science and history in Waterton-Glacier International Peace Park.
 This event brings together scientists and historians conducting research in Glacier and Waterton Lakes National Parks, giving them an opportunity to share their insights and research results with the general public.
 The location of this event alternates between the two parks on an annual basis.

-Topics for the 2017 program include changing landscapes in Glacier's alpine, threats to meltwater stoneflies and other rare alpine insects, the history of West Glacier's fire hose tower, grizzly bear ancestry, and much more!
-This year, Science & History Day will take place on Tuesday, July 25, 2017 at the West Glacier Community Building in Glacier National Park.
+Topics for last year's program included changing landscapes in Glacier's alpine, threats to meltwater stoneflies and other rare alpine insects, the history of West Glacier's fire hose tower, grizzly bear ancestry, and much more!
+This year, Science & History Day will take place on Tuesday, July 24, 2018 at the Falls Interpretive Theatre in Waterton Lakes National Park.
 The event begins at 9:30 a.m. and ends at 3:30 p.m.
-A full schedule of speakers and session times can be found on the 2017 Science & History Day agenda.
+Stay tuned for a full schedule of speakers and session times!

 This event is free and open to the public.
 Attendees are encouraged to bring a sack lunch to enjoy during the one hour break.
 For more information, contact the Crown of the Continent Research Learning Center at 406-888-7863.